-Starting May 18, splash on the shores of the Blue Lagoon wave pool, or go all in with or without a raft, up to 6 feet deep at New Jersey's top water park, which seems to just keep on expanding.
-Six Flags Hurricane Harbor New Jersey also offers Discovery Bay, a scaled-down wave pool and slides, and a water play area with climbing ropes, blasters, and a tipping water bucket.
-Caribbean Cove has more than 55 interactive features for little kids to enjoy.
-Later this summer, after drifting down the lazy river, visitors can soak in the all-new Calypso Springs, a 100,000-gallon activity pool featuring fountains and geysers to keep everyone cool.
-Daredevils flock to rides such as Jurahnimo, which has a steep 76-foot drop, and Tornado, which shoots riders into an oversized funnel and then spits them out.
-For more places to stay cool, check out our New Jersey Water Parks Guide, including those at the Shore.
+Splash on the shores of the Blue Lagoon wave pool or go all in up to six feet deep at New Jersey's top water park, which seems to just keep on expanding.
+Six Flags Hurricane Harbor also offers Discovery Bay, a scaled-down wave pool and slides, and a water-play area with climbing ropes, blasters, and a tipping water bucket.
+After drifting down the lazy river, visitors can soak in Calypso Springs, a 100,000-gallon activity pool featuring fountains and geysers.
+Daredevils flock to rides such as Jurahnimo Falls, which has a steep 76-foot drop, and Tornado, which shoots riders into an oversized funnel and then spits them out.

 Long Island's Splish Splash hits all the right marks with families.

 This Long Island gem has 96 acres of adventure.
-Group raft rides include the winding Mammoth River and in-the-dark Hollywood Stunt Rider.
+Splish Splash is home to 20 water slides, rides, and attractions, including two wave pools, a large kiddie area, and a lazy river.
+Group raft rides include the winding Mammoth River and the in-the-dark Hollywood Stunt Rider.
 Dr. Von Dark’s Tunnel of Terror is also pitch black and includes 360-degree spins and a 40-foot drop.
-Little kids will enjoy swinging from the tentacles of a silly octopus, exploring an interactive mini pirate ship and sliding down a yellow submarine.
-An interactive shipwreck with climbing ropes is also fun.
-There’s a soaking pool to relax in and a wave pool for some extra thrills.
-Drop slides, enclosed slides, racer slides, plenty of tube slides, and a lazy river round out the offerings at Splish Splash.
-For additional New York water parks, check out our Guide to Water Parks Near NYC and Water Parks Near NYC for Toddlers.
+Little kids will enjoy swinging from the tentacles of a silly octopus, exploring an interactive mini pirate ship, and sliding down a yellow submarine.

 Hurricane Harbor at Six Flags New England keeps everyone entertained with thrilling water rides.